-Article 16 - Data protection officer
+Article 19 - Data protection officer

 - 1. A data protection officer (DPO) shall be appointed by the Director General and be answerable only to him/her. - 2.
-The DPO shall act functionally independently and shall neither seek nor accept instructions from anyone.
-He/she may be organisationally integrated with any corporate function supporting the role, such as Legal Services. - 3.
-The DPO shall be bound by secrecy.
+The DPO shall enjoy functional independence and shall neither seek nor accept instructions from anyone. - 3.
+Without prejudice to the previous paragraph, the DPO, including his/ her staff may, strictly for administrative and organisational purposes, be part of another function supporting the role, such as Legal Services. - 4.
+The DPO shall, where appropriate, make recommendations to the DG for changes to administrative issuances. - 5.
+The DPO shall be provided with the staff, financial and other resources required for the performance of his/ her duties. - 6.
+The DPO shall be bound by secrecy during and after the exercise of his/ her functions.

-Article 17 - Duties of the data protection officer
+Article 20 - Duties of the data protection officer

-- 1. The DPO shall monitor the application of this Internal Policy at all EMBL sites. - 2.
-The DPO shall, on request or on his/her own initiative, advise data controllers on their rights and obligations, and data subjects on their rights. - 3.
-The DPO shall act as the contact point for the Data Protection Committee. - 4.
-The DPO shall produce a yearly report for the Director General. - 5.
+- 1. The DPO shall monitor the application of this Internal Policy within EMBL. - 2.
+The DPO shall, on request or on his/her own initiative, advise process owners on their rights and obligations, and data subjects on their rights.
+Such advice shall not be binding, but process owners must document the reasons for not complying with the DPO's advice and recommendations. - 3.
+The DPO shall handle all requests by data subjects for the exercise of their rights, in accordance with Article 16 and any complaints in accordance with Article 25. - 4.
+The DPO shall act as the contact point for the Data Protection Committee. - 5.
+The DPO shall produce a yearly report for the Director General. - 6.
 The DPO shall report to the Staff Association every six months on the state of data protection in staff-related processing activities.
 That report shall include any information on the workings of the Data Protection Committee which the latter authorises the DPO to report to the Staff Association.
-The DPO shall moreover respond to questions of general concern which the Staff Association may at any time submit to him regarding such activities. - 6.
-The DPO may, after consultation with the EMBL Standing Advisory Committee where required, propose sectoral guidance or standard operating procedures in areas of this Internal Policy requiring further formalisation to the Director General.
+The DPO shall moreover respond to questions of general concern which the Staff Association may at any time submit to him or her regarding such activities.

+- 7. The DPO may, after consultation with the EMBL Standing Advisory Committee where required, propose sectoral guidance or standard operating procedures in areas of this Internal Policy requiring further formalisation to the Director General. - 8.
+DPO will ensure that regular and mandatory programmes are conducted for all Members of Personnel as practicable and progressively as possible in all EMBL sites, to ensure awareness and compliance with this Internal Policy.

-Article 18 - Obligation to provide information and assistance
+Article 21 - Obligation to provide information and assistance to the DPO

-Data controllers shall cooperate with the DPO by assisting him/her and making available any information needed to carry out his/her tasks.
+Process owners shall cooperate with the DPO by assisting him/her and making available any information needed to carry out his/her tasks.
 They shall, in particular, involve the DPO in the process of designing new information systems, so that measures of data protection are built in those systems from the start.